RittmanMead/obi-enhanced-usage-tracking/README.md

 Please raise any issues on the [github issue tracker](https://github.com/RittmanMead/obi-enhanced-usage-tracking/issues).
 This is open source, so bear in mind that it's no-one's "job" to maintain the code - it's open to the community to use, benefit from, and maintain.

-If you'd like specific help with an implementation, Rittman Mead would be delighted to assist - please do [get in touch](https://www.rittmanmead.com/contact/) to discuss our rates :)
+If you'd like specific help with an implementation, Rittman Mead would be delighted to assist - please do [get in touch](https://www.rittmanmead.com/contact/) to discuss our rates.